instadw/instadwell-blog/_posts/2025-10-25-pgs-in-hyderabad-affordable-student-spaces-near-campuses.md

 ##  **Conclusion**

 Finding affordable, student-friendly PGs near campuses in Hyderabad doesn’t have to be a struggle.
 By prioritising proximity, budget-sharing dynamics, amenities, safety and lease transparency, you can secure a space that supports your academic life and social comfort.
-Remember: *“affordable student PGs near campuses”*
+Remember [Trusted Platform for Student Housing Co-Living ](https://instadwell.com/about)),